-The AFOEM training curriculum, in its 300 pages, circumscribes the extent of knowledge and skills expected of a trainee at the completion of each stage of the training program.
+The AFOEM training curriculum, in its 300 pages, circumscribes the extent of knowledge and skills expected of a registrar at the completion of each stage of the training program.

 Yet knowledge is not enough on its own.
 The people who engage the services of an occupational physician expect the physician to be an expert - someone who can apply their knowledge with effect and efficiency to a new problem.
-An expert quickly perceives what features of a new situation are important and knows what questions to ask.
-So how do we help our trainees to think like experts?
+An expert quickly perceives features of a new situation that are important and knows what questions to ask.
+How does your supervisor help you to think like an expert?

-The teaching of knowledge is not the prime responsibility of you as a supervisor in AFOEM.
-Your special role is to help your trainee to think like an expert.
-To do this:
+The teaching of knowledge is not the prime responsibility of a supervisor in AFOEM.
+Knowledge comes from your postgraduate university studies.
+The special role of your supervisor is to help you to think like an expert.
+To do this, your supervisor should:

-- Create the expectation of conducting work-based assessments mini-CEX, case-based discussion, DOFS more than are required by the training manual. - Encourage trainees to make decisions that have real consequences.
-We shall say more about this below. - Be on hand (whether over-the-shoulder or online) to give feedback on such decisions, on work-based assessments and on your trainee's report writing. - Reveal the hidden curriculum of the practice of OEM.
-These are the implicit social and cultural messages, unwritten rules, unspoken expectations, unofficial norms, behaviours and values in how things are commonly done. - Display ethical behaviour.
+- Display ethical behaviour. - Create the expectation of conducting work-based assessments mini-CEX, case-based discussion, DOFS even more than are required by the training manual. - Encourage you to make decisions that have real consequences.
+We shall say more about this below. - Be on hand (whether over-the-shoulder or online) to give feedback on such decisions, on work-based assessments, and on your report writing. - Reveal the hidden curriculum of the practice of OEM.
+The hidden curriculum is the implicit social and cultural messages, unwritten rules, unspoken expectations, unofficial norms, behaviours and values in how things are commonly done.

 In hospital practice, decisions frequently have real consequences, e.g. decisions on investigating and treating chest pain, clouded consciousness or pyrexia in a child.
 Of course, in the practice of occupational medicine, a worker may react strongly to what they perceive as an unfavourable decision on return to work.
-But, quite often, a trainee may not be told, praised or challenged for the consequences of a decision about, say, a person's fitness for work; or, if they do find out, it can be so long coming as to soften its impact.
+But, quite often, you may not be told, praised or challenged for the consequences of a decision about, say, a person's fitness for work; or, if you do find out, it can be so long coming as to soften its impact.
 There is cognitive delight and much satisfaction gained by learning how to make decisions well.
 If you don't routinely know whether a decision has had its intended effect or whether a report has communicated what you intended, there is no whetstone on which to hone your cognitive performance.
-As a result, some AFOEM trainees appear to come to assessment with good knowledge but little expertise.
+As a result, some registrars come to assessment with good knowledge but little expertise.

-What we offer here are some ideas, some tools if you like, to aid you as a supervisor in your quest to help your trainee to think like an expert.
-We frame this in terms of your trainee's getting ready to sit for the Stage B written and practical exams
+You do need time to gain experience in their field of medicine and hone your knowledge.
+What we offer here are some ideas, some tools if you like, to aid you and your supervisor in your quest to think like an expert.
+We frame this in terms of your getting ready to sit for your Stage B written and practical exams.